software-students-spring2025/1-specification-exercise-thebestteam/README.md

 As a student, I want to filter and search for classes by times, professors, and availability so that I can find courses that best fit my academic and personal schedule.

-As a student that is graduating soon, I am looking for a class that can prepare me for the workforce so that I feel ready.

-As a customer, I want to sign up so I can start placing orders.

-As a college student graduating soon, I want get into a class that is practical so that I can be prepared for the workforce.

 As a college student looking into classes, I want to switch to classes that fit my needs so that I can take classes that are more balanced to handle the semester.

 As a college student looking into signing up for classes, I want to sign up for classes with some people that I am familiar with so that I feel that I know some people in class and projects.

 As a student, I want to be able to see historical course data (Stored in Course Feedback Results) on the course search page to help with enrollment decisions.

+As a student, I want to be able to bookmark/save classes for quick access so that I don't have to waste time looking through the entire class list each time.

+As a student, I want to receive alerts when a class I am interested in is nearing capacity so that I can register before it fills up if I am still undecided.

 ## Activity Diagrams